Null integrability and photon phenomenology in the accelerated Schwarzschild black hole: Introduction

-Earlier analyses identified fixed-latitude photon motion (photon cones) and established the existence of photon surfaces in the C-metric (e.g.\ \cite{2016PhLB..763..169G,PhysRevD.103.024007}), often working with Jacobi elliptic functions or without a consistent dimensionless normalisation.
-Our contribution is a streamlined, fully dimensionless and parameter-consistent treatment that (a) puts the null Hamilton-Jacobi separation into Weierstrass form with explicit invariants for both sectors, (b) proves circularity of the shadow for any static observer and shows why the angular deficit drops out of the local boundary while still affecting global lensing, (c) supplies compact, closed expressions for the photon-ring frequency and instability that specialise the Cardoso et.al.\ correspondence to the accelerated Schwarzschild case \cite{PhysRevD.79.064016,2020PhRvD.102d4005D}, and (d) provides an algebraic inversion from a single shadow radius to the acceleration parameter.
+Earlier analyses identified fixed-latitude photon motion (photon cones) \cite{Alawadi_2020}, established the existence and topology of photon surfaces in the C-metric \cite{2015IJMPD..2442024G,2016PhLB..763..169G,Frost2021,2021PhRvD.103b5005Z}, demonstrated shadow circularity for specific conventions or choices of the conicity parameter (e.g.\ \cite{PhysRevD.103.024007,2015IJMPD..2442024G,Frost2021}), often working with Jacobi elliptic functions or without a consistent dimensionless normalisation, and numerically calculated QNM \cite{2020PhRvD.102d4005D}.
+Our contribution is a streamlined, fully dimensionless and parameter-consistent treatment that (a) puts the null Hamilton-Jacobi separation into Biermann-Weierstrass form with explicit invariants for both sectors, (b) proves circularity of the shadow for any observer and shows why the angular deficit drops out of the local boundary while still affecting global lensing, (c) provides an algebraic inversion from a single shadow radius to the acceleration parameter, and (d) supplies compact, closed expressions for the photon circle frequency and instability that specialise the Cardoso \textit{et al.}\ correspondence to the accelerated Schwarzschild case \cite{PhysRevD.79.064016,2020PhRvD.102d4005D}.
+Building on earlier analyses of photon regions, shadows, and lensing in the C-metric, we keep the conicity parameter explicit and show how it enters the local screen coordinates while cancelling from the boundary radius of the shadow.
+This isolates what is genuinely local (the circular capture boundary) from what is global (lensing and image multiplicities controlled by the angular deficit).

 The paper is organized as follows: Section \ref{sec:metric} reviews the metric, horizons, and constants of motion.
 Section \ref{sec:null-dimless} develops the dimensionless null geodesic equations and their Biermann-Weierstrass solutions, while Section \ref{sec:photon_properties} discusses the photon cone and photon surface.
-Section \ref{sec:astro} turns to observables: the circular shadow radius for static observers, photon ring dynamics and eikonal ringdown, the (non)role of the conical deficit in the local shadow, and a simple inversion for $a$.
+Section \ref{sec:astro} turns to observables: the circular shadow radius for any observers, the (non)role of the conical deficit in the local shadow, a simple inversion for acceleration, as well as photon circle dynamics and eikonal ringdown.
 Section \ref{subsec:diagnostics} presents the surface gravities/temperatures of both horizons, and the redshift map between static worldlines.
 We conclude with a summary in Section \ref{sec:conclusions}.
 Throughout the paper we work in geometric units $G=c=1$ and Lorentzian signature $(-,+,+,+)$.
 Greek indices run over $(t,r,\theta,\phi)$.